IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - Search functionality
 - Show available balance
 - Show savings
+- Store the database details and secret key in environmental variables.

 ### Features Left to Implement

 - There is no Tutorial site as the project description is enough to understand the goal of the project
 - There is no user page where the user can handle its data
 - Password reset in that case because it is not belongs to this project scope
-- I store the secret key in the configuration.py file.
-I had to commit the file into the github repository because on the Heroku I turned on the auto deploy and I need that file on my Heroku server.

 ## Technologies Used